ajaypro/Daily-Learnings/android/kotlin/Coroutines.md

 ## Coroutines

 * Coroutines are defined in their own scopes and unlike thread they do not block
+* Coroutines have a default job for each scope defined.
 * Many coroutines can run in a single thread at once.
 * They make use of suspend functions to perform heavy tasks which are defined outside coroutines but called in their scope.
    ```